 If you find yourself in Uyuni, chances are you’re planning on seeing the incredible salt flats that lie just beyond the town.
-We’re going to be honest right off the bat and say that Uyuni isn’t particularly charming and we wouldn’t have visited if it weren’t for our desire to see Salar de Uyuni.
-But, like all of the other towns and cities we visited in Bolivia, it has its own unique aspects.
-And hey, that’s what makes traveling fun, right?
-So, without further ado, here is a comprehensive Uyuni city guide.
+We’re going to be honest right off the bat and say that we wouldn’t have gone out of our way to visit the town of Uyuni if it weren’t for our desire to see Salar de Uyuni.
+While it isn’t the most charming town in Bolivia, it has its own unique aspects.
+Without further ado, here is a comprehensive Uyuni city guide.

 Getting There and Away

 The easiest and cheapest way to get to Uyuni is by bus.
 There are daily buses that run from La Paz, Oruro, Potosí, and other neighboring cities.
 These tickets can be booked at the bus station before departure or sometimes online from TicketsBolivia.

 There are also daily flights from La Paz to Uyuni.
 Flights are substantially more expensive than bus travel, but less time consuming.
 If you are coming from Tupiza or Oruro, you also have the option of traveling to Uyuni by train.
 This is also more expensive than bus travel, but more comfortable.
 Be sure to check the most current schedule because the train does not leave Oruro daily and times can change.
 These tickets can also be found on TicketsBolivia.

 You may be arriving in Uyuni from San Pedro de Atacama or Tupiza at the end your Salar de Uyuni tour, in which case your tour operator will organize transport for you.